pvs043/cMDTBuildLab/README.md

 ```

 #### cMDTCustomize
 cMDTCustomize is a DscResource that enables management of custom settings, additional folders and scripts with lifecycle management for MDT.
-The files can be updated and retrieved from a pull server according to Desired State Configuration principles.

 Available parameters with example:
 * [Ensure] - Present/Absent